mistermodcreator/FogDMX/README.md

 #### Inverting relay
 Whereever the software writes to the relay, `digitalWrite(out,X)` is used.
 X is the value written.
 Just swap 1's with 0's and the other way around.

+## Known bugs - Fixes much appreciated :-)
+- DMX-signal detection doesn't work right.
+When a DMX-signal is present, all is fine.
+When it is lost, the controller switches between having a DMX-signal and not having one periodically, even when nothing is connected to the DMX-ports.

+## Features i'm to dumb to program - pls send help
+- Support for a pixel-based display.
+I've looked into it, but couldn't find a library that would allow me to print simple text as that's all thats needed (right now)
+- Timer function
+- Support for a PWM-out to controll a fan through a second DMX-channel.
+The fan should turn off when no fog is triggered and turn on at the set value before the actual fog is triggered.